-You can make delicious pizza at home without the hassle of making your own dough.
-After trial and error, I’ve discovered some great techniques for making amazing homemade pizza using store bought dough.
+You can make AMAZING homemade pizza with store bought crust without the hassle of making your own dough. here are my best tips and techniques for making delicious pizza at home with store bought dough, plus lots of topping ideas.

+→ Your grocery store!
 My local grocery chain sells balls of refrigerated pizza dough in the area where they sell take-and-bake pizzas.
 Sometimes stores also sell frozen balls of dough that need to be thawed.
+Other stores sell it in the refrigerated section next to the shredded cheese.

-Thawed/refrigerated dough should keep in the refrigerator for several days, up to a week or more depending on when it was made.
-So grab a ball or two when you’re at the store so you have some on hand for a quick dinner that week.
+Keep thawed/refrigerated dough in the refrigerator for several days, up to a week or more depending on when it was made.

-1) Use dough that’s almost past its prime.
+1) Use pizza dough that's almost past its prime

 2) Let the dough sit out at room temperature for 30 minutes or so before rolling.